-Health literacy empowers people to take an active participation in combating the NCDs by reducing the mortality and morbidity rate.
+“Health literacy empowers people to take an active participation in combating the NCDs by reducing the mortality and morbidity rate.
 Individual will able to get preventive strategies and improved medication adherence by following instructions, regimens for curing their diseases which will aid to get positive results.
-It also contributes in enhancing local advocacy and policies for the better health of population lead to reduced health disparities and a more engaged citizenry in health care decisions.
-[20]
+It also contributes in enhancing local advocacy and policies for the better health of population lead to reduced health disparities and a more engaged citizenry in health care decisions” [20]

 2.5 BARRIERS IN PREVENTION OF NON-COMMUNICABLE DISEASES

-The poor knowledge on non- communicable disease, and economic problems were the main barrier to get health related information and health services for the chronic diseases.[2]The major key factors that are responsible for NCDs are sedentary lifestyle, unhealthy diets (low in fruits, vegetables, and whole grains but high in salt and fat), tobacco use which includes smoking, secondhand and third hand smoke, and smokeless tobacco, and excessive alcohol consumption and air pollution also is a significant risk factor.[4]
+The poor knowledge on non- communicable disease, and economic problems were the main barrier to get health related information and health services for the chronic diseases”.[2]”The major key factors that are responsible for NCDs are sedentary lifestyle, unhealthy diets (low in fruits, vegetables, and whole grains but high in salt and fat), tobacco use which includes smoking, secondhand and third hand smoke, and smokeless tobacco, and excessive alcohol consumption and air pollution also is a significant risk factor”.[4]
 The associated risk factors are increasing due to epidemiological transition which resulted in industrialization, urbanization, socioeconomic development, change in age and lifestyle that are responsible for growing burden of NCDs in India.[13]
 In the study of Osborne RH et al.2018 found that gender was also significantly associated with having sufficient information and actively managing health.
 This showed that females with NCDs are at more risk of having gaps in their knowledge and lack information on health-related aspects and may neglect their own health [9].
 Moreover, Tamirat KS,et al concluded their research that females are more occupied with NCDs.
 This might be due to the reason that in our society females are overloaded with multiple responsibilities because of which they may overlook their health and even lower educational status of women’s is also one of the associated factor as perceived barriers of health care access in Ethiopia.
 [23]

 3. discussion